 Why It Made the Cut: Known in the business for years as one of the bigger names in home security, ADT continues to hold its own by keeping up with the latest smart-home tech and continuing to release new home security product offerings.

-ADT started in 1874, and the brand has continued to keep its finger on the pulse of the latest technologies ever since.
+ADT was founded in 1874 and has continued to keep its finger on the pulse of the latest home security technologies ever since.
 With some of the best tech and monitoring in the industry, ADT earns a spot as one of the best home security systems currently available.
-With a wide variety of security packages available, there’s a package for almost anyone.
+A wide variety of available security packages means there’s a package for almost anyone, regardless of their requirements.

-If you choose to go with a regular ADT system, you’ll likely end up paying a monthly cost of between $28.99 and $63, along with a possible installation cost and the cost of your equipment.
-You can opt for panic buttons, flood sensors, CO detectors, and cameras in addition to your traditional motion sensors and keypads.
-You can absolutely get a comprehensive home security solution from ADT regardless of your needs.
-And if you’re not satisfied with the service, you can change your mind within the first 6 months and get your money back.
+Customers who choose to go with a regular ADT system will pay a monthly cost of somewhere between $45.99 and $61.99 for monitoring (depending on the package chosen), along with a possible installation cost and the cost of their equipment.
+There are options for panic buttons, flood sensors, carbon monoxide detectors, and cameras, in addition to the traditional motion sensors and keypads.
+ADT Self Setup customers will pay slightly less for professional monitoring—between $24.99 and $34.99 depending on the package.
+Customers will find that they can get a comprehensive home security solution from ADT regardless of their needs.
+And if the equipment malfunctions within 6 months and is unable to be repaired, customers can get their money back.

 - Trial period: 6 months